Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 Solution No. 5: Change Location to Automatic and Renew DHCD

-If you are often changing the Wi-Fi network and making a particular location, ensure to reset it to the automatic settings.
-It will allow your Mac to connect to the new Wi-Fi network.
+If you often change your Wi-Fi network and make a particular location, ensure to reset it to the automatic settings.
+This will allow your Mac to connect to the new Wi-Fi network.

 - Go to System preferences >> Network